Frequently Asked Questions

 Q. Can I take photographs in the Gallery?

-A. Yes, visitors are permitted to take photographs with hand-held devices in non-restricted public areas within the Art Gallery of Western Australia for personal use only.
+A. Yes, visitors are permitted to take photographs with hand-held devices in non-restricted public areas within The Art Gallery of Western Australia for personal use only.
 The use of tripods, flash or additional lighting is not permitted.
 Images photographed under this policy cannot be reproduced, displayed on personal websites, or used commercially.

 Some areas of the Gallery and/or some temporary exhibitions may, at various times, be excluded from this policy.
 These areas will display signage at the entrance of the exhibition or gallery space advising of the photography restrictions.